eduncan911/eduncan911.github.io/source/_posts/2014-07-02-why-i-fight-to-keep-mkv-as-my-media.markdown

 ## MKV is open source and well documented

 That's right.
 No copyright or patents to infringe on.
 The perhaps most importantly, the container format is very well documented allowing for anyone to create a set of tools themselves.

+It is a real shame that the big players ignore this format, and it is up to us end-users to hack our devices to play them.

 ## A callout to Microsoft, Apple and Google